66-m/sorting-visualizer/README.md

         .\build

-### Running the compiled Code:
+3. Run the compiled jar with
-* Run following command in a Terminal:

         .\run